carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 The `fromPath` factory method create a **queue channel** emitting one or more files matching the specified glob pattern.

 ~~~
-Channel.fromPath( '/data/big/*.txt' )
+ch = Channel.fromPath( '/data/ggal/*.fq' )
+ch.view()
 ~~~
 {: .source}

-This example creates a channel and emits as many items as there are files with `txt` extension in the `/data/big` folder.
+This example creates a channel and emits as many items as there are files with `fq` extension in the `/data/ggal` folder.
 Each element is a file object implementing the [Path](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Paths.html) interface.

 > ## asterisks
 > Two asterisks, i.e. **, works like * but crosses directory boundaries.
 This syntax is generally used for matching complete paths.
 Curly brackets specify a collection of sub-patterns.